Saatva Classic Mattress Review

 Motion Dissipation

-The Saatva Classic mattress with a double layer of pocket coils has decent motion isolation.
+The Saatva Classic mattress, featuring a double layer of pocket coils, offers decent motion isolation.
 You'll feel your partner's bigger movements in the lumbar area.
 Movement dissipates somewhat slowly, so you feel movements for longer.
 You feel less motion at the head and foot of the bed, but if you're a light sleeper or your partner tends to toss and turn, it's still not the best option.

 Pros